asnaencorerpg/asnaencorerpg.github.io/dox/BEGINTERFACE.md

 **Implements**

 Optional.
 Indicates that this class implements the members of an interface.
-An interface defines a set of properties, events and methods, but does not provide an implementation of them, just a definition.
+An interface defines a set of properties and methods, but does not provide an implementation of them, just a declaration.
 You must implement every member of every interface you specify in this keyword.

 **Attributes**